Study and Learning Skills

 Exam Preparation

-Examples may include creating a personalized study schedule for an upcoming exam, creating manageable study goals, providing test-taking strategies students can use during exams, final paper writing strategies, etc.
+Examples may include creating a personalized study schedule for an upcoming exam, creating manageable study goals, providing test-taking strategies students can use during exams, etc.

 Memorization